DNŠ Zavrč

 Društvo nogometna šola Zavrč or simply DNŠ Zavrč is a Slovenian football club from Zavrč.
-As of the 2025–26 season, they play in the Slovenian Third League, the third tier of Slovenian football.
+As of the 2026–27 season, they play in the MNZ Ptuj 1.
+Class, the fifth tier of Slovenian football.
 The club was founded in 2016.

 History

-DNŠ Zavrč was founded in 2016 as the successor club of NK Zavrč, which went bankrupt during the 2016–17 season.
+DNŠ Zavrč was founded in 2016 as the successor to NK Zavrč, a club that went bankrupt in the 2016–17 season.
 Legally, the two clubs' records and honours are kept separate by the Football Association of Slovenia.

 Stadium

 Zavrč Sports Park, also known as Zavrč Stadium, is located in Zavrč.
 The stadium received floodlights in May 2012.
 However, the floodlights were removed in 2017 and sold to Aluminij due to financial problems of the club.
 In 2013 the stadium was completely renovated with the old stand demolished and a new main stand constructed, which opened in 2015.
 The stand has a seating capacity of 962.